samcn8/topas/README.md

  * Quiescence search with delta pruning and static exchange evaluation (SEE) to mitigate the horizon effect
  * Tapered static evaluation based on piece values, piece-square tables (PST), and game state

-Topas Chess is named after "Topas", one of my children's hermit crabs.
-Topas escaped in the house one day and we spent quite a few hours searching for her (successfully).
-Hopefully Topas Chess will search as diligently as we did... although perhaps a bit quicker.
+Topas is named after one of my children's hermit crabs.
+Topas (the hermit crab) escaped in the house one day and we spent quite a few hours searching for her (successfully).
+Hopefully Topas (the chess engine) will search as diligently as we did... although perhaps a bit quicker.

 ## UCI Support